splunk/public-o11y-docs/sp-oncall/spoc-integrations/opsdash-integration.rst

 .. image:: /_images/spoc/OpsDash-final.png
    :alt: OpsDash integration screen

 Make sure to add the appropriate routing key to the end of the URL.
-See :ref:`routing-keys` for more information.
+See :ref:`spoc-routing-keys` for more information.

 In OpsDash
 ======================